-Overall, the team should be familiar with approaches used to assess program contribution to market development/systemic changes in the area of financial inclusion, as well as theory-based approaches to programme evaluation, using both quantitative and qualitative analysis of existing secondary data and primary data sources.
-The team should have comprehensive knowledge of inclusive finance industry best practices in measuring and evaluating the results of development cooperation, including the use of CGAP benchmarks for the performance of financial service providers and the latest CGAP guidance in measuring market development.
+The team should be familiar with approaches used to assess program contribution to market development/systemic changes, business case of financial products and services, as well as theory-based approaches to programme evaluation, using both quantitative and qualitative analysis of existing secondary data and primary data sources.
+The team should have comprehensive knowledge of inclusive finance industry best practices across the board in the financial services industry - from customer to product to regulatory environment.
+Evidence of experience with inclusive finance programmes to support women's empowerment and gender equality will also be considered a plus.